 Tomato and Basil Soup

 When the cold weather starts to nip at you, a good soup is a great way to stay warm and toasty once you’re indoors.
-This tomato and basil soup recipe is full of the good stuff, with plenty of hearty flavours to help keep the chill at bay.
+Fresh tomato and basil soup is full of the good stuff, with plenty of hearty flavours to help keep the chill at bay.

 Plus, you’ll learn about some new cooking techniques too, such as making croutons, chiffonading and making quenelles.
 Intrigued?
 Check out the video for more.

 A few weeks into term you’ll soon realise that pesto is something of a student essential, at which point you’ll get bored of mixing it up with pasta for the 10th time that month.
-This pesto risotto recipe is a top way of changing things up a bit, with a delicious creamy taste and plenty of rustic Italian goodness to power you through your lectures.
+Enter Pesto Risotto – a top way of changing things up a bit, with a delicious creamy taste and plenty of rustic Italian goodness to power you through your lectures.

 French Onion Soup